Esri/jsapi-resources/TROUBLESHOOTING.md

 ## Maps SDK issues
 Errors occurring in the Maps SDK typically have one of these types of errors:
 *	Errors that occur at runtime and not during the build process
-*	Errors that occur in a Maps SDK module
+*	Errors that point to a Maps SDK module
-*	Errors that can be reproduced using the Maps SDK in plain JavaScript without a framework
+*	Errors that can be reproduced using the Maps SDK in vanilla JavaScript without a framework or bundler

 #### Example Maps SDK issue
 **Errors in production builds.** While very rare, sometimes the production build process of a framework creates errors that don’t show up in developer builds.
 These are often related to bundling, minification or transpiling.
 Look for hints in the error message that might point to functionality inside a Maps SDK module.

 [Example - ReferenceError: Cannot access “e” before initialization](https://github.com/Esri/jsapi-resources/issues/309).
-In this case, when the error stack dump was expanded in the browser console, you could see file names that appear to be from the Maps SDK such as _renderLegendForLayer_ and _renderLegendForElement_, these are excellent hints.
+In this case, when the error stack dump was expanded in the browser console, you could see file names that appear to be from the JS Maps SDK such as _renderLegendForLayer_ and _renderLegendForElement_, these are excellent hints.

-Verified errors in production builds can be reported on the [Maps SDK Community site](https://community.esri.com/t5/arcgis-javascript-maps-sdk-questions/bd-p/arcgis-api-for-javascript-questions), or if it’s specifically related to an ES modules sample on this repo, then you can open a GitHub issue [here](https://github.com/Esri/jsapi-resources/issues).
+Verified errors in production builds using build tools can be reported on the [Maps SDK Community site](https://community.esri.com/t5/arcgis-javascript-maps-sdk-questions/bd-p/arcgis-api-for-javascript-questions), or if it’s specifically related to an ES modules sample on this repo, then you can open a GitHub issue [here](https://github.com/Esri/jsapi-resources/issues).

-**Regressions.** This is when Maps SDK functionality works in one release, and then the same functionality is broken in the next one.
-It’s important to insure the bugs are related to some other dependency in package.json.
+**Regressions.** This is when JS Maps SDK functionality works in one release, and then the same functionality is broken in the next one.
 When testing for regressions, you will change only the version of @arcgis/core and keep all other dependencies constant.

-Most Maps SDK regressions can be re-created in a plain JavaScript application, without the framework or bundler.
+Most Maps SDK regressions can be re-created in a vanilla JavaScript application, without the framework or bundler.
 The ESM CDN is an easy way to test and prototype these types of issues: https://github.com/Esri/jsapi-resources/tree/master/esm-samples/jsapi-esm-cdn.

 Verified regressions can be reported to[ Esri Technical Support](https://support.esri.com/en/contact-tech-support) or the [Maps SDK Community site](https://community.esri.com/t5/arcgis-javascript-maps-sdk-questions/bd-p/arcgis-api-for-javascript-questions).

-**New bugs.** The best practice for verifying these is to re-create them in a simple, plain JavaScript application, without the framework or bundler.
+**New bugs.** The best practice for verifying these is to re-create them in a simple, vanilla JavaScript application, without the framework or bundler.
 The ESM CDN is an easy way to test for these types of issues, and here is the [sample application](./esm-samples/jsapi-esm-cdn/).

 Verified bugs can be reported to[ Esri Technical Support](https://support.esri.com/en/contact-tech-support) or the [Maps SDK Community site](https://community.esri.com/t5/arcgis-javascript-maps-sdk-questions/bd-p/arcgis-api-for-javascript-questions).